evansoftware/Coding/README.md

-# Turnitin
+# Coding

-Please find my code files for the challenge in this repository.
+Please find my code files in this repository.